Piston effect: Tunnel boom

-Tunnel boom is a loud boom sometimes generated by high-speed trains when they enter tunnels.
+Tunnel boom is a loud boom sometimes generated by high-speed trains when they exit tunnels.
 These shock waves can disturb nearby residents and damage trains and nearby structures.
 People perceive this sound similarly to that of a sonic boom from supersonic aircraft.
 However, unlike a sonic boom, tunnel boom is not caused by trains exceeding the speed of sound.
 Instead, tunnel boom results from the structure of the tunnel preventing the air around the train from escaping in all directions.
 As a train passes through a tunnel, it creates compression waves in front of it.
 These waves coalesce into a shock wave that generates a loud boom when it reaches the tunnel exit.
 The strength of this wave is proportional to the cube of the train's speed, so the effect is much more pronounced with faster trains.

 Tunnel boom can disturb residents near the mouths of tunnels, and it is exacerbated in mountain valleys where the sound echoes.
-Reducing these disturbances is a significant challenge for high-speed lines such as Japan's Shinkansen, French TGV and Spain's AVE.
+Reducing these disturbances is a significant challenge for high-speed lines such as Japan's Shinkansen, France's TGV and Spain's AVE.
 Tunnel boom has become a principal limitation to increased train speeds in Japan where the mountainous terrain requires frequent tunnels.
 Japan has enacted a law limiting noise to 70 dB in residential areas, which include many tunnel exit zones.

 Methods of reducing tunnel boom include making the train's profile highly aerodynamic, adding hoods to tunnel entrances, installing perforated walls at tunnel exits, and drilling vent holes in the tunnel (similar to fitting a silencer on a firearm, but on a far bigger scale).
+The HS2 project in the United Kingdom has developed "porous portal" tunnel hoods to mitigate tunnel boom for residents, as well as minimising aural discomfort for passengers that could arise from in-train air pressure changes.